Skip to content

 • Harvard uses the following degrees: A.B., S.B., A.M., S.M.

-• Do not precede a name with a courtesy title for an academic degree and follow it with the abbreviation for the degree in the same reference.
+• Do not precede a name with a courtesy title for an academic degree and follow it with the abbreviation for the degree in the same reference: Dr. Welby or Marcus Welby, M.D., not Dr. Welby, M.D.

 For editorial purposes we will always use the periods in degrees.
 However, if you are creating a poster, social media post, etc. — something where space is at a premium or readability is an issue — you can use your discretion.

-• When referring to HLS faculty, students, and alumni who have a J.D. or LL.B. degree (see LL.B. exception below if they graduated more than 100 years ago) include their two-digit graduation year after their name, but do not include the degree unless they have a joint degree: John F. Manning ’85, Justice Stephen Breyer ’66, Ann Wong J.D./M.P.P. ’12.
+• When referring to Harvard Law faculty, students, and alumni who have a J.D. or LL.B. degree from Harvard Law (see LL.B. exception below if they graduated more than 100 years ago) include only their two-digit graduation year after their name: John F. Manning ’85, not John F. Manning J.D. ’85.
+Include the degree abbreviation only if they have a graduate or joint degree: Nawaf Salam LL.M. ’91, Ann Wong J.D./M.P.P. ’12.

-• For HLS students and alumni (including our faculty who are graduates) who have an LL.M., an S.J.D., or a joint degree, include the degree and the two-digit graduation year: Yuji Iwasawa LL.M. ’78, Ann Wong J.D./M.P.P. ’12.
+• For Harvard Law faculty, students, and alumni who have an LL.M., an S.J.D., or a joint degree, include the degree abbreviation and the two-digit graduation year: Yuji Iwasawa LL.M. ’78, Ann Wong J.D./M.P.P. ’12.

 • For people who graduated more than 100 years ago, use the four-digit graduation year and the degree: Oliver Wendell Holmes LL.B.1866.

-• We do not typically list other Harvard degrees, unless they are part of joint HLS degrees or they are relevant to the story.
+• Other Harvard degrees are typically not listed unless they are part of joint Harvard Law School degrees or if they are relevant to the story.

 Academic Years and Terms